 Other possible costs

-- Another optional but highly recommended investment is to order printed proof copies.
+One optional but highly recommended investment is to order printed proof copies.
 You can proof your book from your monitor but nothing beats a physical copy.
 It will cost just a few dollars plus shipping.
-(I have never completed a project for a client that didn't have corrections after we reviewed the printed proof.)

 What about your time investment?